mrusamamuzaffar/3d_Navigation_like_instagram_stories/README.md

-# 3D animated navigation screen animation - flutter
+# 3D animated navigation animation - flutter

 It is a 3D navigation Animation Effect.